poquirion/hpc-genomics-workflow/_episodes/05-variant_calling.md

 have time to go into detail about the features of the SAM format, the paper by [Heng Li et al.](http://bioinformatics.oxfordjournals.org/content/25/16/2078.full) provides a lot more detail on the specification.

 **The compressed binary version of SAM is called a BAM file.** We use this version to reduce size and to allow for *indexing*, which enables efficient random access of the data contained within the file.
-Note that the CRAM format, an even more compress version of the SAM format is gaining traction and is slowly becoming a new standard.
+Note that the **CRAM** format, an even more compress version of the SAM format using a reference is gaining traction and is steadily becoming a new standard.
 But we will not be using it here.

 The file begins with a **header**, which is optional.
 The header is used to describe the source of data, reference sequence, method of alignment, etc., this will change depending on the aligner being used.
 Following the header is the **alignment section**.
 Each line